 - Step 5: Always wear sunscreen

 While you can decide whether or not to use a moisturiser, this step is non-negotiable.
-UV rays are the worst enemies for any skin type, causing premature aging, and pigmentation.
+UV rays are the worst enemies for any skin type, causing premature ageing, and pigmentation.
 So to finish off your morning routine, and prior to applying makeup, Dr Nina recommends always applying an SPF cream or lotion with SPF of 30+, oil-free and non-comedogenic.

 Do it no matter the season or the weather, in winter and on cloudy days, and even if you stay indoors all day.
 This is because UVA rays can penetrate through the windows, and even the lights from computers and tablets can age the skin and worsen pigmentation.